PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 18:32:44
+Last updated: 2024-04-02 18:33:18
-Random Quote: They say that time changes things, but you actually have to change them yourself. - Andy Warhol
+Random Quote: The friendship that can cease has never been real. - Jerome